Spcman/getting-to-know-julia/_posts/2019-08-05-word-embeddings.md

 ```
 ## Load the Embeddings

-There is a Julia package to load the embedding’s with one or two lines of code called [Embeddings.jl]( https://github.com/JuliaText/Embeddings.jl) but I couldn’t get the package to install.
+There is a Julia package to load the embeddings with one or two lines of code called [Embeddings.jl]( https://github.com/JuliaText/Embeddings.jl) but I couldn’t get the package to install.
 I figured out the code to load the embeddings by delving into the repository.

 ```julia
 function load_embeddings(embedding_file)